 Of course, there was a chance that 5.0 will require some additional time in order to be released, so this date can yet slip again.
 The core WordPress Dev team left some room and indicated that in case they do find reports/information this can change:

 “As before, if new information arises that indicates the software is not stable, we will adjust or remove the target date.”

 Today around 1:30 pm ET, WordPress 5.0 was officially released.

 Remember remember, the 6th of December 🤣 #WordPress 5.0

-The response regarding the 5.0 update from the WordPress community was mixed ranging from unbridled optimism to full-on outrage.
-The new release date announcement had well over 100 by far not particularly enthusiastic comments from frustrated contributors and developers expressing valid concerns.
+The response regarding the 5.0 update from the WordPress community was mixed ranging from unbridled optimism to in some cases extreme outrage.
+The new release date announcement had well over 100 by far not particularly enthusiastic remarks from frustrated contributors expressing valid concerns.

 The leading complaints and #wpdrama about WordPress 5 are:

 The current outcry from the community would have been most likely dialed down a notch if the release date wasn’t the day before WordCamp US begins.
 Official feedback and social media channels exploded with considerably negative feedback on the decision because this is a travel day for many attending the conference.

 Even, if this wasn’t the case – we are already well aware that there are at least a few planned follow-up releases that now are expected to align exactly when many have already scheduled some time off with their friends and family during the holiday season.
 But that is also a partially valid concern, though.
 There have been 9 major WordPress releases in previous Decembers.
 December releases comprise around 34% of our major releases in the past decade.